-11.1 The Applicant, interalia, raised the following issues in application regarding dumping of Paint Brush Filament and causing material retardation of the establishment of the Pakistan's domestic industry producing therefrom:
+11.1 The Applicant, interalia, raised the following issues in the application regarding dumping of Paint Brush Filament and causing material retardation to the establishment of the Pakistan's domestic industry producing like product causing therefrom:

 - a.
 Paint Brush Filament imported from China into Pakistan and Paint Brush Filament produced in by the domestic industry are like products;

 - b.
 Exporters/producers from China are exporting Paint Brush Filament to Pakistan at dumped prices; and

 - c.
-Exports of Paint Brush Filament by the exporters/producers from China to Pakistan at dumped prices has caused and is causing material retardation of the establishment of the Pakistan's domestic industry producing Paint Brush Filaments mainly through:
+Exports of Paint Brush Filament by the exporters/producers from China to Pakistan at dumped prices has caused and is causing material retardation to the establishment of the Pakistan's domestic industry producing Paint Brush Filament mainly through:

 - (i) Increase in volume of dumped imports;

 - (ii) price under cutting;

 - (iii) price suppression;

 - (iv) Restricted to gain market share;

 - (v) decline in productivity;

 - (vi) decline in capacity utilization;

 - (vii) decline in sales;

 - (viii) decline in profits;

 - (ix) magnitude of dumping margins

-- 11.2 The Applicant made following requests to the Commission:
+- 11.2 The Applicant has made following requests to the Commission:

-- a) Initiate an investigation on dumping of Paint Brush Filament from China under Section 23 of the Act;
+- i.
+Initiate an investigation on dumping of Paint Brush Filament from China under Section 23 of the Act;

-- b) Impose appropriate antidumping duties on dumped imports of Paint Brush Filament in accordance with Section 50 of the Act; and
+- ii.
+Impose appropriate antidumping duties on dumped imports of Paint Brush Filament in accordance with Section 50 of the Act; and

-- c) Impose provisional measures under Section 43 of the Act to prevent injury being caused during the investigation.
+- iii.
+Impose provisional measures under Section 43 of the Act to prevent injury being caused during the investigation.

-12 Exporters/ Producers of Paint Brush Filament from the China:
+12. Exporters/ Producers of Paint Brush Filament from the China:

-The Applicant identified 13 producers/exporters from China involved in dumping of the investigated product.
-The Applicant has further stated that there may be other producers/exporters, but they are unaware about them.
+The Applicant has identified 13 exporters/producers from China involved in dumping of the investigated product into Pakistani market.
+The Applicant has further stated that there may be other exporters/prodcuers, but they are unaware about them.
 Therefore, the Applicant has requested for imposition of anti-dumping duty on all imports of the investigated product originating in and/or exported from China.

-13 Investigated Product, Domestic Like Product and Like Product a.
+13. Investigated Product, Domestic Like Product and Like Product a.
 Investigated Product: